 Accounting is responsible for offering a proactive approach to reducing financial risk and providing reasonable assurance that the University's goals and objectives will be achieved through internal controls.
 Internal controls are a means to ensure regulatory and fiduciary compliance.
 This is accomplished through physical safeguarding of assets; separation of duties; and accountability in delegation of authority, policies and procedures, and trainings.
 Accounting applies the Committee of Sponsoring Organizations of the Treadway Commission (COSO) Internal Control and Enterprise Risk Management (ERM) Risk Assessment Integrated Framework when applying risk assessment and internal control methods.
 This methodology is applied most commonly through internal and external audits by the CSU, Generally Accepted Accounting Practices (GAAP), and the Financial Integrity and State Managers Accountability Act(FISMA).

-J. Procurement and Support Services (PSS)
+J) Procurement and Support Services (PSS)

 PSS is responsible for verifying appropriate language in all procurement documents including leases; student placement agreements; affiliation agreements; and service, construction, and performance contracts to ensure that liability to the campus is minimized.
 The Director of Procurement and Support Services, the Associate Vice President for Business and Financial Services and the Vice President for Finance and Administrative Services have been designated by the President as the only individuals who have authority to enter into agreements, memoranda of understanding and/or contracts with an outside organization on behalf of the University and its departments and programs.
 PSS must be contacted prior to entering into negotiation of any type that may result in any form of an agreement, memorandum of understanding, or contract.

-K. University Police Department
+K) University Police Department

 UPD is responsible for protecting and serving the campus community while securing the physical assets of the University.
 The specific risk management role of UPD is to provide safe, pro-active law enforcement and establish and maintain programs for emergency preparedness, fire safety and personal safety/crime prevention education.

-L. Administrators and Supervisors
+L) Administrators and Supervisors

 Administrators and supervisors are to assist in controlling the loss of financial and human resources to the campus resulting from injuries to students, employees and visitors; or losses or damages to persons, property or campus image.
 Administrators and supervisors will conduct departmental risk assessments and implement policies, practices and/or programs to eliminate or reduce the exposure to such losses.
 With the assistance from RMS, administrators and supervisors are responsible for the following:

 Employees are responsible for complying with campus policies and procedures as well as identifying and managing risks in the scope of their daily activities.
 While on the job or representing the University, employees are encouraged to avoid activities that fall outside their usual course and scope of employment to avoid personal liability that might be associated with such an activity.
-V. INSURANCE COVERAGE FOR AUXILIARY ORGANIZATIONS

 VI.
 CAMPUS COMMUNITY PARTICIPATION